Sanjida-Araya-Ian/hodophile-app-project-3/README.md

 * Google Maps API
 * Heroku for deployment
 * mLab add-on for cloud-based Mongo database
-* Bootstrap v4.5.0 frontend framework
+* React-MDL Material Design Lite

 ## these are dependencies 📱📲: